 MI-Access Performance Levels:

 Surpassed Performance Standard: Student has met and surpassed the alternate content expectations on MI-Access.

 Attained Performance Standard: Student has met the Alternate Content expectations on MI-Access.

 Emerging Toward Performance Standard: Student has not met the alternate content expectations on MI-Access.

 Mean Scaled Score: The average scaled score for students who took the test (FI only).

 Number Assessed: The total number of students tested.

 Scaled Score: A scaled score is calculated from a total number of score points, statistically adjusted and converted into a consistent, standardized scale that permits direct and fair comparisons of scores from different forms of a test.
-Scaled scores are provided for FI only, while earned points out of points possible are reported for SI and P but not publicly reported.
+Scaled scores are provided for FI only, while earned points out of points possible are reported for SI and P but not publicly available.

 Standard Deviation: Shows how widely scores vary from the mean; a high standard deviation indicates that scores are farther from the mean (more spread out) a low standard deviation means scores are clustered closer to the mean.